Bunion

 What is the process for diagnosing bunions?

 The providers at Eastside Podiatry PLLC diagnose bunions by physically examining your feet and toes.
-Following your exam, your provider might also recommend taking X-rays to determine the best way to treat it.
+Following your exam, your provider may order X-rays to better assess the severity and plan treatment.

 What is the process for treating bunions?

 Treating bunions depends on the severity of your condition and its impact on your quality of life.
-If you have a mild or moderate bunion, your provider might recommend wearing bunion pads or shoe inserts that cushion your foot and prevent further irritation.
+For mild to moderate bunions, providers often suggest bunion pads or shoe inserts to cushion your foot and reduce irritation.
 You might also benefit from taking over-the-counter pain medications and applying ice to your foot.

-If your bunion affects your mobility or causes persistent pain, surgical intervention may be necessary.
+If your bunion severely limits mobility or causes persistent pain, surgery may be necessary to realign the bones and relieve pressure.
 There are several types of bunion surgeries to straighten your toe and address swelling.

-Don’t let bunions prevent you from living your best life.
+Don’t let bunions hold you back from daily activities.
 Request an appointment at Eastside Podiatry PLLC by calling the office or booking online today.